binsec/xyntia/README.md

 # Synthesize all blocks from a execution trace

-We also give `./scripts/utils/all_from_trace.sh` which traces code execution with GDB, extracts each code block executed, samples and synthesizes them.
+We also give `./scripts/utils/all_from_trace.sh` which traces code execution with Ghidra or GDB, extracts each code block executed, samples and synthesizes them.
 The manual is available through `./scripts/utils/all_from_trace.sh --help` and it can be run as follows:

 ```
+$ XYNTIA="xyntia <options>" # the xyntia command to use
 $ ./scripts/utils/all_from_trace.sh --outdir <resdir> --all -- binary arg1 arg2 ...
 ```